patrikvalentiny/event-sourcing/product.md

 ## Example Use Case: Tracking Chain Wear and Replacement

-This example demonstrates how the system uses commands to track a bike's chain usage and replacement.
+This example demonstrates how the system uses commands and events to track a bike's chain usage and replacement.

 ### Scenario